Gilbert Picq et ses Fils, Chichée

 –Neal Martin, Vinous Media, August 2018

-As I’ve written before, this small domaine located in the sleepy village of Chichée is one of Chablis’s finest, a source of concentrated and incisive Chablis that [is] well worth seeking out.
+As I’ve written before, this small domaine located in the sleepy village of Chichée is one of Chablis’s finest, a source of concentrated and incisive Chablis that are well worth seeking out.

 –William Kelley, The Wine Advocate, August 2021

 Brothers Didier and Pascal Picq quickly established themselves as rigorous growers after taking over this 32-acre domain from their father in 1976.
 They prune severely in winter and de-bud twice in spring for low yields.
 They farm according to the pragmatic, sustainable principles of lutte raisonnée, or reasoned fight, and all that keeps them from being considered organic is their preference for new fungicides rather than copper.
 They do alcoholic and malolactic fermentation in steel, and age the wine in steel.
 For a while, their Japanese importer demanded that they make a cuvée in barrel for him, but eventually he saw the light and gave it up.
 They look for elegance, depth, purity of fruit, length and minerality in their wines, while aiming for age-worthiness and moderate levels of alcohol.
 These brothers have been around the block and there’s no pretense here, just fabulous, true Chablis.
 Production averages 7,500 cases.